Kshitij04Poojary/54-GeoGuardian/README.md

 2. Landslide Risk Prediction (LightGBM Model)
 This model predicts the risk of landslides by efficiently handling structured weather data using a LightGBM classifier.
 The output is categorized into High, Low, Moderate, or Very High risk levels.
-Features Used: Temperature, humidity, precipitation, and elevation (994 meters).
+Features Used: Temperature, humidity, precipitation, and elevation.

 3. Cyclone Intensity Assessment (Deep Learning Model - ResNet-18)
 A ResNet-18 model fine-tuned to assess cyclone intensity from satellite images generated for specific geolocations.
 The architecture outputs a single numerical intensity value.